-LGBTQI activist, Michelle Visage will be speaking all things drag, LGBTI and gender identity at ‘What’s the Tea?
+LGBTQI activist Michelle Visage will be speaking all things drag, sexuality and gender identity at ‘What’s the Tea?
 A conversation with Michelle Visage and Jennifer Schweppe’ this Friday, 16 March.

 ‘What’s the Tea?
 A conversation with Michelle Visage’ at Dolans Warehouse